aagoos/cs326-final-team-pi/docs/final.md

 Image of the home page.

 Users can add ingredients by filling in the textbox and optionally choosing a date.
 Clicking the (+) icon will add the ingredient.
 Clicking the small + icon will instead update the selected ingredient with the current name and date values.
+Clicking the - icon will remove the ingredient from the iPantry.
+Clicking the link on each recipe will bring you to the recipe page and load that recipe.
 !["image of index page"](final_Index.PNG)

 Image of the recipe page, ingredient tab selected.
 The user can read the ingredients needed for the recipe while the ingredient tab is selected.